ResourcefulJS/ResourcefulJS/README.md

 ResourcefulJS
 =============

-Tagline: "Define your resources and it will do the REST"
+Vision: "Define your resources and it will do the REST"

 This project i still in very much pre-alpha.